Anaphylaxis Law and Policies by Province and Territory

 In September 2007, the BC Ministry of Education signed into law the Anaphylaxis Protection Order, which requires all BC school districts to have anaphylaxis policies and procedures.
 These school policies for managing anaphylaxis must be developed in accordance with the Anaphylactic and Child Safety Framework (September 2007).
 Reference: www.bcsta.org/anaphylaxis.

 In 2009, Bill 232 (The Public Schools Amendment Act – Anaphylaxis Policies) was passed to legally formalize a school board’s obligation to develop an anaphylaxis policy.
-The Bill also gives the Minister of Education and Advanced Learning the discretionary authority to make regulations in this area.
+The Bill also gives the Minister of Education and Training the discretionary authority to make regulations in this area.
 Reference: web2.gov.mb.ca/bills

 Child Care Facilities